Energy loss and jet quenching parameter in a thermal non-relativistic, non-commutative Yang-Mills plasma: Drag Force

-Another solution of the equation of motion (6) may be written as $x=vt+x_{0}$, it is corresponding to the moving straightforward string which is not physical solution [9, 26].\\ The other solution which satisfies the equation of motion may be written as $x(t, r)=vt+\xi(r)$.
+In this cases the non-commutative parameter $a$ is not important because the static quark has no motion along the non-commutative directions.\\ Another solution of the equation of motion (6) may be written as $x=vt+x_{0}$, it is corresponding to the moving straightforward string which is not physical solution [9, 26].\\ The other solution which satisfies the equation of motion may be written as $x(t, r)=vt+\xi(r)$.
 Such a solution considered recently [1] and the drag force obtained in the standard form as the following,

 where constant $C$ is given by,

 and the critical radius $r_{c}$ is the root of the following equation,

 The expression (17) for the drag force is in agreement with the previous works such as [9, 26, 27, 28], only differences are definition of the constant $C$ and the critical radius $r_{c}$.
 In the special case of $\beta=a=0$ one can find,